jcgay/send-notification/README.md

 ## CLI

 Download [bundle](https://bintray.com/artifact/download/jcgay/maven/fr/jcgay/send-notification/send-notification-cli/0.10.1/send-notification-cli-0.10.1-binaries.zip), extract it, add the `bin` directory to your `$PATH`.
+For OS X users, you can use a brew formula [here](https://github.com/jcgay/homebrew-jcgay).

     > send-notification -h